mayurishou/flask_project/README.md

 # flask_project

-Flask project made as a school assignment.
+An assignment to create Flask project.
-It contains:
+It had to meet following steps and requirements:

 1. Environment configuration for Flask